ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 </br>

-#### 2.1.6 Functionality Improvement - Spatial SQL<b id="216"></b>
+#### 2.1.6 Functionality Improvement - Spatial SQL

-##### SRID(Spatial Reference Identifier) Interface
+##### SRID Interface

-SRID (Spatial Reference Identifier) is an identifier used to distinguish spatial objects, represented by a 4-byte integer, and can be applied to GEOMETRY columns.
-You can specify the SRID when creating a table and also alter the SRID using the ALTER TABLE statement.
+A Spatial Reference Identifier(SRID) is an identifier used to distinguish spatial objects, represented by an integer within a 4-byte range, and can be applied to GEOMETRY columns.
+Users can specify the SRID when creating a table and also alter the SRID using the ALTER TABLE statement.

 New ways to represent GEOMETRY data types:

-- Extended Well-Known Text (EWKT) format: It includes SRID (Spatial Reference Identifier) information in the WKT format to represent spatial objects.
+- Extended Well-Known Text (EWKT) format: It includes SRID information in the WKT format to represent spatial objects.
-- Extended Well-Known Binary (EWKB) format: It includes SRID (Spatial Reference Identifier) information in the WKB format to represent spatial objects.
+- Extended Well-Known Binary (EWKB) format: It includes SRID information in the WKB format to represent spatial objects.

 ##### Spatial Functions